 Synthetic devices provide much higher performance than their emulated counterparts.
-By taking advantage of VMBus, synthetic devices can execute I/O transactions at a much faster rate.
+By taking advantage of VMBus, synthetic devices can execute I/O transactions at a much faster rate than emulated devices.

 Synthetic devices, such as the Microsoft Virtual Machine Bus Network Adapter shown in Figure 1.5, don't have real-world counterparts.
-They are purely virtual devices that function only with Hyper-V-loading the drivers on a physical system does nothing.
+They are purely virtual devices that function only with Hyper-V-loading the drivers on a physical system can't be done.
 These new synthetic devices rely on VMBus.

 FIGURE 1.5

+Device Manager

-Device Manager for a Windows Server 2008 virtual machine, showing synthetic devices
+for a Windows

+Server 2008 virtual

+machine, showing

+synthetic devices

 Synthetic device drivers are available only for operating systems that are supported by Microsoft.
-(For reference, a list of supported operating systems for Hyper-V is available at www.microsoft.com/virtualization.)
+(For reference, a list of supported operating systems for Hyper-V is available in Knowledge Base article 954958 at http://support.microsoft.com/kb/954958).
 If you're running an operating system in the VM that isn't supported by Microsoft, you'll need to use the emulated devices in the VM.

-Much like the emulated storage request chart shown earlier in Figure 1.4, Figure 1.6 presents a lot of data.
+Much like the emulated storage request chart shown earlier in Figure 1.4, Figure 1.6 (on the next page) presents a lot of data.

 Here are a few key differences:

-- In the beginning, the data path is similar to the emulated data path.
-However, the synthetic storage device in Hyper-V is a SCSI-based device-so the last driver it hits before getting put on VMBus is the StorPort driver. - When a packet makes it to the miniport driver, it's put on VMBus for transport to the Storage VSP in the parent partition.
-Because VMBus is a kernel-mode driver, no context switches are necessary. - After the data packet crosses over to the parent partition, the correct destination is determined by the VSP, which routes the packet to the correct device.
+- ◆ In the beginning, the data path is similar to the emulated data path.
+However, the synthetic storage device in Hyper-V is a SCSI-based device (or IDE if the Integration Services are installed), so the last driver it hits before getting put on VMBus is the StorPort driver. - ♦ When a packet makes it to the miniport driver, it's put on VMBus for transport to the Storage VSP in the parent partition.
+Because VMBus is a kernel-mode driver, no context switches are necessary.

+◆ After the data packet crosses over to the parent partition, the correct destination is determined by the VSP, which routes the packet to the correct device.
 In Figure 1.6, the destination is a virtual hard disk (VHD) file.